 Electronic copies of all class handouts will also appear on the web page.
 There may be up to four types of files.
 Raw ASCII text (readme files and other filenames without an extension) should be printed using the enscript command.
 PostScript files (filenames ending in .ps) can be viewed using Ghostview (gv), and can be printed using the lpr command.
 PDF files (filenames ending in .pdf) can be viewed and printed using acroread (Acrobat Reader).
 Do not use enscript on a .ps or .pdf file!
 You'll just print reams of garbage.
 HTML files (filenames ending in .html) can be viewed and printed from Firefox, Mozilla, Netscape, Microsoft Explorer, Chrome, etc.

 Because of limited space in the labs, you are only allowed to attend the lab in which you are officially enrolled through TeleBears.
 If you are not enrolled in any lab (e.g. you're on a waiting list or you're a concurrent enrollment student), attend a lab that has room to accommodate you.
 (You might have to try several labs to find one whose TA has room for you, so don't wait until the last lab of the week.)
-For discussion sections, we are not strict, although you are encouraged to attend the section for which you are registered.
+For discussion sections, we are not strict.
+We encourage you to attend the section for which you are registered, but if you miss it, feel free to attend another discussion section.
 Your Lab TA will be your “primary” TA—he or she will check off your lab assignments, return your midterms, and help with grading corrections.
 However, you should feel free to attend any of the staff office hours (not just your own TA's) and ask any of us for help.

 Laboratory sections are mandatory.
 Each week you will solve an assignment in the lab, and have points checked off by your TA.
 Discussions sections are not mandatory, but many ideas will be discussed in section that don't come up in lecture, and a few of these ideas will appear in the exams and homeworks.
 Discussion sections are also your best opportunity to ask questions and learn interactively.
 Midterms will be returned in section.